ss3ss31/Android-Apps/SheinsonApplication/Readme.md

 ### Description

    Motivation that build for: Business Family
    Why I build this project?
-We thought to give my skills chance Problem that solved:
+I thought to give my skills chance Problem that solved:
    - Present products for potencial clients.
    - Comunicate by email.